 Skip to main content

-No secrets in environment variables
+No secrets in your runtime

 No code changes required

-Easy HTTP credential rotation
+Easy credential rotation

 Bring your own vaults